 - Disadvantaged children in line with education objectives specified by the Organization and financing of education Act receive support and assistance provided by kindergartens or schools.

 Members of the Italian and Hungarian national communities

-- In Prekmurje, where alongside majority Slovenian population live members of the Hungarian ethnic community, the instruction in kindergartens and schools is provided parallel in Slovenian and Hungarian languages (bilingual school).
+In Prekmurje, where members of the Hungarian ethnic community live alongside the majority Slovenian population, the provision of kindergartens and schools is parallel, namely in Slovenian and Hungarian languages (bilingual).

-- Two preschool teachers attend to a kindegarten group 6 hours per day, concurrently.
+Two preschool teachers attend a kindergarten group 6 hours per day, concurrently.

-- In view of the adapted timetable (additional subject), weekly workload of students may be extended by two hours compared to mainstream schools.
+Given the adapted timetable (additional subject), the weekly workload of students may be extended by two hours compared to mainstream schools.